kitzberger/songs/Details.md

-	the places that you've been to seem to slowly fade away the stories you once told are long gone i remember well this little song you taught us kids not to worry when we're feeling all alone
+	the places that you've been to seem to slowly fade away the stories you once told are long gone tis well that I remember this song you taught us kids not to worry when we're feeling all alone

 ## Intermezzo